East Iran city, scene of bloody crackdown, sees new protests

 Rights groups say dozens of people were killed in what residents refer to as “Bloody Friday,” as security forces opened fire on the crowds.
 The Oslo-based group Iran Human Rights puts the death toll at more than 90.
 Iranian authorities have described the Zahedan violence as involving unnamed separatists, without providing details or evidence.

-The state-run IRNA news agency said protesters shouted slogans, hurled stones at motorists and damaged banks and other private property.
+IRNA said protesters shouted slogans, hurled stones at motorists and damaged banks and other private property.
 Authorities said they arrested 57 demonstrators, among the estimated thousands who have landed in jail over the protests.
 The provincial police commander, Ahmad Taheri, said security forces were searching for more culprits.

-More unrest loomed five weeks after the protests first erupted.
-Security was exceptionally tight on the streets of Tehran on Saturday ahead of another call for protests.
+More unrest loomed across the country five weeks after the protests first erupted.
+Security was exceptionally tight on the streets of Tehran on Saturday.
 Riot police and members of the Basij militia, armed with batons, were out in force near Tehran University and at major intersections in the capital.

+Students gathered to chant against the government at universities across the city, according to witnesses who spoke on condition of anonymity for fear of reprisals.
+Similar demonstrations took place Saturday in the cities of Tabriz, Shiraz, Yazd and Mashhad, according to videos on social media.
+At Yazd University of Art and Architecture in the central city, footage purportedly showed students chanting around a red-dyed pool to protest the authorities’ bloody crackdown.

 A teachers’ union in Iran also called for a nationwide strike on Sunday and Monday in protest over the deaths and detention of students in the country, according to the association’s statement on Telegram.